percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    Make a backup and place it in :option:`xtrabackup --target-dir`.
 See :ref:`Creating a backup <creating_a_backup>`.

+.. option:: --backup-lock-retry-count=#

+   The number of attempts to acquire metadata locks.

+.. option:: --backup-lock-timeout=#

+   The timeout in seconds for attempts to acquire metadata locks.

 .. option:: --binlog-info

-   This option controls how |Percona XtraBackup| should retrieve server's binary log coordinates corresponding to the backup.
+   This option controls how |Percona XtraBackup| should retrieve the server's binary log coordinates corresponding to the backup.
 Possible values are ``OFF``, ``ON``, ``LOCKLESS`` and ``AUTO``.
 See the |Percona XtraBackup|
    :ref:`lockless_bin-log`  manual page for more information.

 .. option:: --check-privileges

-   This option checks if |Percona XtraBackup| has all required privileges.
+   This option checks if |Percona XtraBackup| has all the required privileges.
    If a missing privilege is required for the current operation, it will terminate and print out an error message.
-   If a missing privilege is not required for the current operation, but may be necessary for some other XtraBackup operation, the process is not aborted and a warning is printed.
+   If a missing privilege is not required for the current operation but may be necessary for some other XtraBackup operation, the process is not aborted, and a warning is printed.

    .. code-block:: bash